xlladdins/xll/docs/Excel4MacrosT-Z.md

 **UPDATE.LINK**(link\_text, type\_of\_link)

-Link\_text    is a text string describing the full path of the link as displayed in the Links dialog box.
+Link\_text&nbsp;&nbsp;&nbsp;&nbsp;is a text string describing the full path of the link as displayed in the Links dialog box.
 If link\_text is omitted, only links from the active workbook to other Microsoft Excel workbooks are updated.

-Type\_of\_link    is a number from 1 to 4 that specifies the type of link to update.
+Type\_of\_link&nbsp;&nbsp;&nbsp;&nbsp;is a number from 1 to 4 that
+specifies the type of link to update.

 |                    |                        |
 | ------------------ | ---------------------- |